FuelLabs/fuel-docs/src/glossary.md

 ## AssetId

-An AssetId is a unique address for an on-chain asset.
+An AssetId is a unique identifier for an on-chain asset.
 It is defined as the root of the bytecode of the contract minting the asset.

 ## Base Asset